Alfreton Solar Farm

 The panels will be placed at a maximum height of 2.6 to 3 metres.

 The landscaping and natural integration of this project requires the installation of multiple fences and the planting of hedges, both new ones and reinforcement of already present vegetation.
-To secure the solar park, the site boundaries will be fenced with a deer fence that is separated from the solar panels by 3 metres and allows for a maintenance path.
+To secure the solar farm, the site boundaries will be fenced with a deer fence that is separated from the solar panels by 3 metres and allows for a maintenance path.
 The fence is required to prevent theft and destruction of the solar panels as much as possible and is a requirement of the insurance company.

 The council makes an initial revision of the project and suggests the scope of the detailed studies that are necessary for the future submission of the application.

 By means of personal conversations, a walk-in evening and reactions via this website, Kronos Solar provides an open space to discuss how the plan will fit in with the landscape and how it will be designed.
-This may include comments about, for example, screening and visibility of the park, the layout of the solar farm, the construction of the driveway and the wishes for ecological improvements at the location.
+This may include comments about, for example, screening and visibility of the farm, the layout of the solar farm, the construction of the driveway and the wishes for ecological improvements at the location.
 Together with a landscape architect, the (technical) possibilities can be examined.
 Overall, the aim is to minimise the impact on the surroundings.
 Following the public consultation, adjustments will be incorporated into the plan.

 After Kronos Solar puts together the required documentation and reviews the comments of the local community, the Council will examine whether the proposal meets all the requirements and fits into the policy plans.
 The project is validated, after which it is available for public inspection.
 If there are no objections during the 6-week judicial review period, the municipality issues a decision, after which the permit is granted.